Beyond optical chirality density: tensor-based description of electromagnetic chirality: Zilch tensor and anisotropic optical activity

 We emphasize that $G_{ab}$ is a pseudotensor~\cite{Fedorov} that changes sign when choosing the right or left enantiomer.
 Substituting these expressions into~\eqref{Tang velocity} and separating real and imaginary parts yields

-For the sake of certainty we choose the plus sign $A^+_{ani}$.
+For definiteness, we choose the plus sign $A^+_{ani}$.
 We note that this expression turns into~\eqref{Tang velocity iso} in the isotropic case $\alpha_{ab} = \alpha\delta_{ab}$, $\chi_{ab} = \chi\delta_{ab}$, $G_{ab} = G\delta_{ab}$.
 The first bracket in~\eqref{Tang velocity ani} contains contributions associated with energy absorption and dissipation and will hereafter be referred to as energy terms.
-All information related to chirality can be encoded exclusively in the second bracket.
+At the electric-dipole--magnetic-dipole level considered here, all information related to chirality is contained in the second bracket.
 Therefore, for the sake of brevity we will denote the first bracket in~\eqref{Tang velocity ani} as \textit{nonchiral terms}.

-Since the optical activity tensor $G_{ab}$ is a purely material parameter determined solely by molecular geometry, it generally possesses no symmetry constraints and therefore contains nine independent components.
+Since the optical activity tensor $G_{ab}$ is a material pseudotensor determined by molecular geometry and symmetry, its most general form contains nine components before point-group constraints are imposed.
 It can always be decomposed into symmetric and antisymmetric parts

-Here $G^{',''}_{(ab)}$ denote the symmetric part of $G^{',''}_{ab}$ and $G^{',''}_{[ab]}$ antisymmetric one.
+Here $G_{(ab)}$ denote the symmetric part of $G_{ab}$ and $G_{[ab]}$ antisymmetric one.
 The tensorial structure of the field combinations appearing in~\eqref{Tang velocity ani} implies that $Re(E^*_a H_b - H^*_a E_b)$ is antisymmetric in $a,b$ whereas $Im(E^*_a H_b - H^*_a E_b)$ is symmetric.
 Consequently, only contractions of matching symmetry contribute, and~\eqref{Tang velocity ani} reduces to

 Representing the antisymmetric pseudotensor $G'_{[ab]}$ in terms of a vector